 - After Testing

-Testing too many variants is not a particularly good idea.
+In most cases, testing too many variants at once is not a good idea.

 A/B Test Planning: How to Build a Process that Works